Admission for the January 2025 academic session is ongoing Apply Now!

 • Develop a comprehensive understanding of the principles and intricacies of agency relationships and the sales of goods;

-• Gain the necessary knowledge and skills to identify the nature and character of agency relationships, assess the competence and authority of agents, and understand the formalities required for creating agency agreements;
+• Identify the nature and character of agency relationships, assess the competence and authority of agents, and understand the formalities required for creating agency agreements;

 • Understand the concepts of agency by ratification and agency by necessity, as well as the termination of agency relationships by operation of law;